bmeddeb/gitbench/docs/examples/token-manager.md

 """
 Token Manager Example

-This example demonstrates how to use multiple tokens with the GitFleet library to handle rate limiting across different API providers.
+This example demonstrates how to use multiple tokens with the gitbench library to handle rate limiting across different API providers.

 Optional dependencies:
-- cryptography: For secure token encryption (pip install cryptography) Install with: pip install "gitfleet[crypto]"
+- cryptography: For secure token encryption (pip install cryptography) Install with: pip install "gitbench[crypto]"
 """

 import os